 Similarly, a necessary precondition for death is life but life is not a transcendental relative to death.
 Death presupposes life is an a posteriori consideration.
 One’s knowledge that death presupposes life can be appealed to according to empirical observation.

 A brief comment about traditional theistic proofs in the context of TAG:

 Aside from the fallacious formulations of the traditional arguments for God’s existence (as they have been traditionally formulated), they are not transcendental-oriented.
 They don’t aim to demonstrate that God is transcendentally necessary for the possibility of, for instance, causality or design.
 That God is a transcendent first cause does not imply that God is a necessary precondition for the intelligibility of causation.
-We also might want to address that the unbeliever’s implicit claim on the intelligibility of causation does not comport with her worldview presuppositions (e.g. all that exists is chance acting upon matter over time).
-Because the unbeliever will not acknowledge a common creator and sustainer of men and things, she works on borrowed capital when operating as if the rational thoughts of the human mind should have any correlation to the way in which the mind-independent world rationally behaves.
+We also might want to address that the unbeliever’s implicit claim on the intelligibility of causation does not comport with his worldview presuppositions (e.g. all that exists is chance acting upon matter over time).
+Because the unbeliever will not acknowledge a common creator and sustainer of men and things, he works on borrowed capital when operating as if the rational thoughts of the human mind should have any correspondence to the way in which the mind-independent world rationally behaves.

 TAG from causality:

 Causality presupposes God says more than causality is a sufficient condition for God and that God is a necessary condition for causality.
 Causality presupposes God implies that God makes causality possible.
-Since causality exists, then so must God.
+Since the possibility of causality exists, then so must God.
 (To argue either way, for or against God, even presupposes God!)

 TAG under delivers?: